codesbyharsh/etransit/README.md

 -# or
 -npm i

 3. Configure Environment Variables
--Create a .env file in the root directory of the project.
+Create a .env file in the root directory of the project.

--Add the required environment variables inside it.
+Add the required environment variables inside it.

--sample .env file is given in code
+Sample .env file is provided in the code.

 4. Run the App
 -npm run dev